JhansiRani-Pendiyala/agent-plot-ui/README.md

     }'

-promts to load the dahsboard -
+prompts to load the dahsboard -

      provide total sales by each employee
      all employee details along with the total products sold by each emaploye